 If consulting service orders pertain to investigations that might result after patient discharge, or relate to follow-up actions planned by the consulting service, then it is important to either override the default authorizing provider or add the consultant to the provider copy list.

 When trainees participate in consulting services, it is especially important to recognize when late-reporting or special results could relate to consultant responsibilities and so merit an override of the default authorizing provider:

 Fulfilling Emergency Department Consults

-Consulting teams providing service to Emergency Departments (EDs) follow workflows similar to those for inpatients.
+Consulting teams providing service in ED follow workflows similar to those for inpatients.
 However, particular care must be taken to explicitly associate consulting trainee orders with a responsible consultant authorizing provider.
 Non-admitted ED patients frequently have tests that result after the patient leaves the ED.
 There must be clear accountability for test follow-up responsibility.

 Admitting services may elect to complete an admitting H&P note and use this to fulfill documentation requirements for a consultation request from ED.
 In this case, a Consult note is not prepared and the user is not prompted to complete the consult order as part of consult documentation.
 If the consult order is not completed, the patient remains in the admitting service's patient list for unfinished consultations.

 A simple workflow can be used to complete the consultation order from within any patient list.
 This is done by using a "Physician Consults" report when a patient in a list is selected.
 The report has a link to "complete" the consult (simultaneously removing it from the list of unfinished consults).